 "Why did you even know about Mac's history with her?
 I don't mean how - you could easily look it up in the Chronicles.
 But why had you cared enough to check out a new friend's past?
 The seventeenth century, for God's sake...

 "By the time of the Dark Quickening, I took for granted you'd put your life on the line for him.
+Wasn't surprised when I heard you'd stuck with him, after seeing him murder an old friend, and somehow gotten him to that 'holy spring' that helped straighten him out.
 But that didn't mean I understood it."

 Another thought struck him.
 "Most people just call him Mac, but you almost always say 'MacLeod.'
 That's because of his mother, isn't it?
 The family name reminds you of her."